General Education

 3. Locate, evaluate, and synthesize information from a variety of sources.

-Transfer of General Education Credits For Transfer to SUNY Institutions
+Transfer of General Education Credits to SUNY Institutions

 • If a SUNY sending institution certifies that a student has completed the SUNY-GER (for students entering prior to Fall 2023) or SUNY-GE (for students entering Fall 2023 or later) in its entirety, then the receiving institution must accept that requirement as being met.